 - The California Fish and Game Code classifies deer as game animals.
-If deer are damaging your property or crops, you must get a permit to shoot them; shooting, however, isn’t recommended around homes and gardens.
+If deer are damaging your property or crops, you must get a permit to remove them by lethal means.

-- All traps and poisons are illegal and can’t be used.
+- Deer traps and poisons are illegal so can’t be used.

 Protect your garden with fences.

-- A properly built and maintained fence 7 or 8 feet high is the most effective control method.
-Fence height may need to be extended for steep slopes.
+- A properly built and maintained fence 7 to 8 feet high is the most effective control method.
+Fence height may need to be higher on steep slopes.

 - Use wire or plastic plant protectors to shield individual plants.

 - Standard electric fences haven’t proven very effective.
-The New Zealand type may be effective but should be professionally installed and constantly monitored.
+The New Zealand-type high voltage fence may be effective but should be professionally installed and constantly monitored.